crnbrdrck/Monopoly/API.md

 - This will normally be sent to the _localhost_, but it allows for externally located servers also (later)
 - If no password is used, _password_ will be None
 - The Server will use the socket object obtained from accepting this connection to add to the map
+- The _game_ value must be specified as Monopoly so the server will not accidentally be created for other games
 - **Returns: Success / Fail**

 ### Poll